Article I: GENERAL PROVISIONS

 Section 3: Advance Payment of Expenses.

-Expenses, including legal fees, reasonably incurred by any such Board member or officer in connection with the defense or disposition of any such action, suit, or other proceeding may be paid by the College in advance of the final disposition of such action or proceeding under the condition that the Board member or officer repay such advanced fees and costs if it ultimately is determined (1) that the Board member or officer is not entitled to be indemnified, or (2) to the extent such fees exceed the indemnification to which the Indemnitee is entitled.
+Expenses, including legal fees, reasonably incurred by any such Board member or officer in connection with the defense or disposition of any such action, suit, or other proceeding may be paid by the University in advance of the final disposition of such action or proceeding under the condition that the Board member or officer repay such advanced fees and costs if it ultimately is determined (1) that the Board member or officer is not entitled to be indemnified, or (2) to the extent such fees exceed the indemnification to which the Indemnitee is entitled.

 Section 4: Contract Right.

 The indemnification right described under Section 1 of this Article shall be a contract right enforceable by the voting or non-voting Trustee, officer or Representative (or the estate or beneficiaries of any deceased voting or non-voting Trustee, officer or Representative) with respect to any action or proceeding accruing or arising while this right to indemnification shall be in effect.

 The indemnification rights conferred on any person by this Article shall not be deemed exclusive of any other rights to which such person may have or subsequently acquire, whether contained in the Charter, these Bylaws, a resolution of the Board of Trustees or an agreement providing for such indemnification, the creation of such other rights being hereby expressly authorized.

 The rights of indemnification and advancement of expenses provided for in this Article shall inure to the benefit of the Indemnitee’s legal representatives, heirs and distributees.